carvel-dev/ytt/proposals/001-schemas/README.md

   aws: 4
   ```

-  To discourage redundant use of `@schema/default` (TBD how to determine?), above will error.
-Another example is when value is of type `any`, `@schema/default` must not be provided.
+  `@schema/default` is _disallowed_ when the effective type is:
+  - any scalar type or compound type made up only of scalars
+  - "None"
+  - "Any"

-  This annotation is required for `array-typed <unique>` values to indicate explicitly to readers of schema what is the default value.
+  `@schema/default` is _required_ for `array-typed <unique>` values to indicate explicitly to readers of schema what is the default value.

 - `@schema/nullable`